tanjoshua/tanjoshua/README.md

 ### Hey there 👋

 Hi, I am Joshua Tan, a Sophomore studying Computer Science at Brown University.
 Some people call me Josh but I'm fine with Joshua too.
-I love learning about and creating applications that makes our lives better.
+I love learning about and creating applications that make our lives better.

 #### 📫 How to reach me:
 [![Linkedin Badge](https://img.shields.io/badge/-Joshua-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/joshuatan313/)](https://www.linkedin.com/in/joshuatan313/)